TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Functions print and input can now use DOM element with id __terminal__, blocking I/O done with popup dialog and echoed to __terminal__
 - Fix for issue #60: Python bool () not translated, testcase added, bitwise ops tested as well
 - Fix for issue #61: '-h produces traceback', tested
 - iOS web app demo added, full screen, native look and feel, also works off-line.
 Add it to the home screen of your iPhone and click the prepacked icon.
 Tested on iPhone 5 and 6.
 Also works in any browser.
 Write once...